broadinstitute/str-analysis/str_analysis/variant_catalogs/README.md

-This folder contains variant catalog files that can be passed to [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) to make it genotype 59 disease-associated loci.
+This folder contains variant catalog files that can be passed to [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) in order to genotype 59 disease-associated loci.
 Four files are provide: with and without off-target regions, for GRCh38 and GRCh37.

 [ExpansionHunter docs](https://github.com/Illumina/ExpansionHunter/blob/master/docs/04_VariantCatalogFiles.md) describe the `LocusId`, `LocusStructure`, `ReferenceRegion`, `VariantType`, `VariantId` and `OfftargetRegions` fields in more detail.